 “There, right there,” he said excitedly, pointing into the trees.

-I thought he was joking with his quick response, but there only twenty feet away was a Lyrebird with its long curled tail feathers trailing behind it.
-I was so excited, this was one of the birds I’ve been dying to see.
+I thought he was joking with his quick response, but there, only twenty feet away was a Lyrebird with its long curled tail feathers trailing behind it.
+I was so excited, this was one of the birds I’d been dying to see.
 As we continued up the mountain more Lyrebirds pecked away for bugs, clawing at the leaves on the ground near the trail.
-But none of them sang for us.
+Unfortunately, none of them sang for us.

 We continued walking searching the path for little trails headed off to the right.
 It is on these little trails Vicki told us, that we would find the ruins of the miners’ homes who used to work the shale mine on this mountain.